ssslaad/ScotlandYard/README.md

 		- **Underground - 23** (detectives will have 4 tickets each)
 		- **Black Ticket - 5** (Mr. X will have all 5 tickets)
 		- **Label Ticket - 1** (Mr. X will have 1 ticket)

+  	- Mr. X's respective transportation tickets should increase by 1 when detective plays.

 	- Special Abilities:
    		- **2x(Double Move) - 2** (Mr. X will have all 2 tickets)